gustavopin/CalcV1/Readme.md

 [ X ] The project should calculate a how much x% is from N number given by the user.

-[   ] From the percentage tab, the calculator should give an option to calculate the percentage of Y number based on X number.
+[ X ] From the percentage tab, the calculator should give an option to calculate the percentage of Y number based on X number.

+[   ] Include a stop if the person tries to calculate a negative percentage.

+[   ] Better explain the second percentage opperation

+[   ] Include square root